Charles E W Bean, Diaries, AWM38 3DRL 606/100/1 - February 1918 - Part 3

 - rather like British

-soldiers except for the by
+soldiers except for the big

-square patches of colour on their
+square patches ^of colour on their

 back or arms; there